A Christmas Prince: The Royal Baby: Plot

 In the early hours of the 23rd, Amber reads about a scandal surrounding the Silk Road Treaty.
-Prince Claude's young wife was rumored to have had an affair with the other and shortly thereafter the prince was found poisoned so his family, the Devons, vowed vengeance.
+Prince Claude's young wife was rumored to have had an affair with the other and shortly thereafter the prince was found poisoned.
+So his family, the Devons, vowed vengeance.

 Although they are snowed in, upon Rudy's suggestion, they go through with the baby shower as a distraction.
 Melissa sees Simon and Lynn sneaking off quietly together.
 Discovering they had been investigating the financials between their countries, and observing he is hiding something, she declares that Amber was right about him.
 She then shows her friend and Richard the printout.
-Then ask her to go about as usual.
+They ask her to go about as usual.

-On the 24th, castle staff member insists everyone stay out of the palace while the police's search dog seeks the treaty.
-They all walk to the local Christmas market.
+On the 24th, castle staff member Mr. Little insists everyone stay out of the palace while the police's search dog seeks the treaty.
+So, they all walk to the local Christmas market.
 When word comes of the failed search, Amber faints.
 Back at the palace, she goes into labor.
 When the obstetrician is delayed, Queen Ming offers to help as she regularly volunteers at a maternity hospital and is a mother of three.

 Emily and her mother are tasked by Amber to seek the treaty in the dungeon, which Mr. Little claims to be haunted, so the girl is nervous.
 They get locked into a cell by a gust of wind, but inadvertently find the treaty.
 The queen mother pics the lock with a hairpin and they get the treaty upstairs with moments to spare.
-Amber reveals Mr. Little stole it, which he admits as he explains it was to avenge an ancestor.
+Amber reveals Mr. Little stole it, which he admits as he confirms it was to avenge an ancestor.

 Simon had been working with Lynn to help with the financials between their countries.
 He had been secretive about an engagement ring, so he proposes on the spot.
-Then all four monarchs sign it, as Amber finally convinces Ming to sign as well.
+Then all four monarchs sign the treaty, as Amber finally convinces Ming to sign as well.

 Amber and Richard's daughter is born soon after and named after Amber’s late mother, Ellerie.